edwardoughton/itmlogic/paper/paper.md

 ---
-title: 'itmlogic: Irregular Terrain Model Longley Rice'
+title: 'itmlogic: The Irregular Terrain Model by Longley and Rice'
 tags:
   - python
   - mobile telecommunications